-Since the magnitude of one of these sine waves (the reference) is constant in a lock-in amplifier, if this resultant, $\phi(t)$, is low-pass filtered to remove the 2 to component, the constant dc voltage remaining is directly proportional to the ac signal being measured.

-Signal components that are not of the exact same frequency as the reference will not give this constant dc voltage, since neither the frequency sum nor the frequency difference equals zero.
+Since the magnitude of one of these sine waves (the reference) is constant in a lock-in amplifier, if this resultant, U(t), is low pass filtered to remove the 2^t component, the constant DC voltage remaining is directly proportional to the AC signal being measured.
+Signal components that are not of the exact same frequency as the reference will not give this constant DC voltage, since neither the frequency sum nor the frequency difference equals zero.
 As seen in Figure 2, the resultant for different frequencies is symmetrical about zero so, following low-pass filtering, such components will not contribute to the lock-in amplifier output.

-In the case of a dc offset, the lock-in amplifier output component will be the reference frequency times a constant, and will also average out to zero.
+In the case of a DC offset, the lock-in amplifier output component will be the reference frequency times a constant, and will also average out to zero.
 If the offset drifts slowly, it represents a very low frequency, and will also average out to zero.

 Noise components near to the reference frequency will result in low frequency lock-in amplifier output components.
 This is due, as seen in Equation 1, to the fact that the frequency difference term in the equation is near to, but not quite, zero.
-These low output frequencies, commonly referred to as "beats," are more difficult to filter out - requiring long integration times and hence slowing measurements.
-To avoid low-frequency beats, lock-in users attempt to use a reference frequency that corresponds to a quiet area of the signal's spectrum.
+These low output frequencies, commonly referred to as "beats," are more difficult to filter out, requiring long integration times and hence slowing measurements.
+For this reason, lock-in users attempt to use a reference frequency that corresponds to a quiet area of the signal's spectrum.